-Some are influential because they are seen as experts in some area and have credibility.
+Some are influential because users see them as experts in some area, which gives them credibility.
 In marketing, we’ve called these people tribal leaders (which has nothing to do with Native Americans) or opinion leaders.
-Some have influence because we like and respect them and we want them to like us, which comes from psychology relating to affiliation needs and sociology, which shows how humans are social creatures.
+Some influencers have influence because we like and respect them and we want them to like us, which comes from psychology relating to affiliation needs and sociology, which shows how humans are social creatures.
 Get enough people talking about your brand in their social networks and you have buzz or viral marketing.

 Psychological strategies for breaking the clutter

 The trick in capturing attention is to get people to pay attention to your message.
 On television, advertisers employ this marketing strategy by increasing the perceived volume in their advertising.
 In print, a marketing strategy to capture attention might involve glossy paper and color schemes that make the commercial message stand out.
 On social networks, businesses capture attention with highly visual messaging shared by people you know.

 Combining marketing strategies

 Combining traditional advertising with social media is a particularly advantageous marketing strategy.
-Care should be taken; however, in combining marketing strategies.
-If too few messages reach the individual consumer they likely will not act on the message.
-We can this frequency and consumer need to be exposed a number of time to the message (the exact number depends on a variety of contextual issues) before they retain the message and the message impacts their attitudes and future behaviors related to your brand.
-Hence, companies have to balance reach to ensure much of the target marketing hears your message with frequency.
+You must take care; however, in combining marketing strategies.
+If too few messages reach the individual consumer they’re less likely to act on the message.
+We can this frequency and consumers need multiple exposures to the message (the exact number depends on a variety of contextual issues) before they retain the message and the message impacts their attitudes and future behaviors related to your brand.
+Hence, companies have to balance reach to ensure much of the target marketing hears your message, with frequency.